Accepting offline payments

 To provide your customers with the ability to pay offline for your event, follow these steps:

-Go to Step 2 – Pricing & Payment when you are creating or editing the event that you want to accept offline payments.
+STEP 1: From your Corsizio dashboard, go to Step 2 – Pricing & Payment for the event that you want to accept offline payments.

-Check the box "Enable offline payments to pay later", which will allow your customers to register to the event without having to pay online or at the same time.
-It is recommended that you fill out the Offline Instructions so that customers know how to pay you, and you can also fill in an Effective Before date if you need.
+STEP 2: Turn on the toggle option to "Enable offline payments to pay later", which will allow your customers to register to the event without paying online.
+It is recommended that you fill out the Offline Instructions so that your customers know how to pay you, and you can also fill in an Effective Before date, if needed.

 How to add manual offline payments

-To enter manual payments for attendees who pay you any money offline, follow these steps:
+To enter manual payments for attendees who pay you offline (outside of Corsizio), follow these steps:

 How offline payments show on registration forms

-If your event has both offline and online payments enabled, the customer will be presented with an option to choose the offline option or simply make an online credit card payment, as follows:
+If your event has both offline and online payments enabled, the customer will be presented with an option to choose either the offline option or to make an online payment, as follows:

 If your customer chooses the offline payment method on such an event, then the credit card fields disappear, the offline payment instructions appear (if you configured them as part of Step 2), and they are prompted to Register Now, as follows:

-If your event only offers the offline payment method, then this option will automatically be checked on the registration form and present offline payment instructions (if you configured them as part of Step 2), and look as follows to your customers:
+If your event only offers the offline payment method, then this option will automatically be checked on the registration form and indicate the offline payment instructions, if you configured them as part of Step 2 above.

 How offline payments show on receipt emails